swapnil2468/SEO/README.md

 ## 🛠️ How to Run the Apps

-To run this project make sure the virtual environment is set to the one u made and then run this code
+To run this project make sure the virtual environment is set to the one you made and then run this code
 ```bash
 streamlit run app.py
 ```